What is Revolutionary Parenting?

 Parents Are the Key

 But there’s a new move in the body of Christ across denominational lines to train parents to rethink their role in the spiritual lives of their children.
-Entire churches are We have joined the move to an even greater degree realizing for their to be lasting impact, it has to come through the parents, and the church can partner and support them, and be the confirming voice to the children of what parents.
+Entire churches are.
+We have joined the move to an even greater degree, realizing for there to be lasting impact, it has to come through the parents, and the church can partner and support them, and be the confirming voice to the children of what parents.